awsdocs/aws-php-developers-guide/doc_source/ses-sender-policy.md

 + List authorized senders using [ListIdentityPolicies](https://docs.aws.amazon.com/aws-sdk-php/v3/api/api-email-2010-12-01.html#listidentitypolicies)\.
 + Revoke permission for an authorized sender using [DeleteIdentityPolicy](https://docs.aws.amazon.com/aws-sdk-php/v3/api/api-email-2010-12-01.html#deleteidentitypolicy)\.

-All the example code for the AWS SDK for PHP is available [here on GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/tree/master/php/example_code)\.
+All the example code for the AWS SDK for PHP is available [here on GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/php/example_code)\.

 ## Credentials<a name="credentials"></a>

-Before running the example code, configure your AWS credentials, as described in [Setting Credentials](guide_credentials.md)\.
-Then import the AWS SDK for PHP, as described in [Basic Usage](getting-started_basic-usage.md)\.
+Before running the example code, configure your AWS credentials, as described in [Setting credentials](guide_credentials.md)\.
+Then import the AWS SDK for PHP, as described in [Basic usage](getting-started_basic-usage.md)\.

 For more information about using Amazon SES, see the [Amazon SES Developer Guide](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/)\.

-## Create an Authorized Sender<a name="create-an-authorized-sender"></a>
+## Create an authorized sender<a name="create-an-authorized-sender"></a>

 To authorize another AWS account to send emails on your behalf, use an identity policy to add or update authorization to send emails from your verified email addresses or domains\.
 To create an identity policy, use the [PutIdentityPolicy](https://docs.aws.amazon.com/ses/latest/APIReference/API_PutIdentityPolicy.html) operation\.